Articles , Glossary

 Golden ratio in design

 Effective composition is a core part of a design.
 All the elements need to work together to maximize a pleasant experience.
-Moreover, each separate element, even the small one like an icon, has to be created in a harmony within itself.
-The golden ratio has a positive influence on visual perception, the reason why many graphic and UI designers apply it at their workflow.
+Moreover, each separate element, even the small one like an icon, has to be created in harmony with itself.
+The golden ratio has a positive influence on visual perception, which is why many graphic and UI designers apply it in their workflow.

-Logo and icon design requires deep attention to the details.
+Logo and icon design require deep attention to the details.
 The golden ratio allows creating illustrations where each element is placed in harmony and appropriate proportion to the others.
 Moreover, logo design is the heart of the brand so designers strive at presenting it in the most compelling way.
-A golden proportion can add aesthetic appeal to a logo and increase the popularity of the brand.
+The golden ratio can add aesthetic appeal to a logo and increase the brand’s popularity.

-The user interface needs to have a clear visual presentation of the components so that people could use a product without problems.
+The user interface needs to have a clear visual presentation of the components so that people can use the product without problems.
 The golden ratio is often applied to place UI elements effectively.
 First of all, it can be used at the stage of wireframing.
-This way you can plan a structure for the layout placing and sizing user interface components according to the golden proportion.
-In addition, the golden ratio scheme can help professionals to crop images for web design so that it could make sure the composition of the photo remains balanced.
+This way, you can plan a structure for the layout, placing and sizing user interface components according to the golden proportion.
+In addition, the golden ratio scheme can help professionals crop images for web design, ensuring the photo’s composition remains balanced.

 golden ratio for designers